Avon Ladies see need for complete company makeover

 Many say Avon's direct sales model is outdated, as more Americans these days buy their makeup and perfumes at drugstores and specialty retailers.
 The company's North American sales fell nearly 20 percent to $2.11 billion last year from 2007.

+The decline pushed the North American unit to an operating loss in 2011.

-The company, which is cutting jobs, is worth only about $8 billion today, down from an all-time peak of $21.8 billion in June 2004.
-It said Jung will stay on as executive chairman, at a salary of $1 million per year, because she motivates sales reps.
+Shares of Avon, which is cutting jobs, have plunged nearly 50 percent over the last year and a half.
+The company is worth only about $8 billion today, down from an all-time peak of $21.8 billion in June 2004.

+The company has said Jung will stay on as executive chairman, at a salary of $1 million per year, because she motivates sales reps.

 Born in Toronto and educated at Princeton University, she became CEO in 1999.
 She is fond of designer suits and pearls, and hobnobs with celebrities such as Reese Witherspoon and Patrick Dempsey.